geek-kb/k8s_security/docs/fundamentals/intro.md

 ## Conclusion

 Kubernetes security requires a layered and proactive approach.
 Understanding its shared responsibility model, attack surfaces, and security controls is critical to building a secure environment.
-This foundational knowledge prepares teams to explore deeper topics such as **security primitives, attack vectors, and best practices for hardening Kubernetes clusters**.
+This foundational knowledge prepares teams to explore deeper topics such as **fundamentals, attack vectors, and best practices for hardening Kubernetes clusters**.
 Ongoing monitoring, policy enforcement, and adherence to security principles are essential for maintaining a secure and resilient Kubernetes deployment.